RosanaFSS/Cybersecurity-Journey-TryHackMe/Easy 🔗 - Registry Persistance Detection.md

 - HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Run - Run path when any user logs in<br>
 - HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\RunOnce - Run path when the current user logs in, then delete<br>
 - HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\RunOnce - Run path when any user logs in, then delete<br>

-To view these keys, open the Registry Editor by searching for "Regedit" on Windows Search or double-clicking on the Regedit icon pinned on the Windows taskbar.<br><br>
+<p>To view these keys, open the Registry Editor by searching for "Regedit" on Windows Search or double-clicking on the Regedit icon pinned on the Windows taskbar.<br>

 This is what the Registry Editor window looks like:</p>